ledjape/4miha/README.md

 # 4miha
-A website/blog about life and it's details
+A website/blog about life's details